 TESTING YOUR HOME

 Electromagnetic field testing is a complicated procedure that requires a good understanding of the electromagnetic spectrum, an ability to identify the various frequencies likely to affect the built environment, use of highly technical and often expensive equipment as well as shielding techniques.
 Get a building biologist to check your body voltage, and to measure the electromagnetic fields (extra low frequency magnetic fields and radio/microwaves) in your home and workplace.
+Your consultant should have a nationally (government) accredited qualification to ensure they are competent to conduct electromagnetic field testing.
+Be wary of consultants who conduct testing that have no formal qualifications and have a conflict of interest to sell thousands of dollars in shielding materials - the majority of which is not justified to address the issues.
 For details, click here.

 SIMPLE TIPS TO REDUCE YOUR EXPOSURE

 This will depend on the source, type of frequency and, in the case of microwave emissions from mobile phone towers and cordless phones, the power output.

 - DISTANCE DISTANCE DISTANCE- its called the inverse square law and it essentially means as you double the distance away from the EMF source, you will reduce your exposure to it by 75%.
 Its the cheapest, simplest and most effective advice I can give.
 Keep at least 1 metre at a distance from the source especially in areas where you spend time such as the bed, favourite couch, desk and so on.